ruslanmv/ruslanmv.github.io/_posts/2021-02-15-Data-analysis-with-Spark-on-EMR.md

 ---
-title: "How to perform Data Analytics with Spark on EMR cluster"
+title: "How to Run Data Analytics with Spark on an AWS EMR Cluster"
+description: "Step-by-step guide to performing data analytics with Apache Spark on an AWS EMR cluster — setup, running jobs, and practical examples."
+last_modified_at: 2026-06-02
 excerpt: "How to perform Data Analytics with Spark on EMR cluster"

 header: